ustaxcourt/ef-cms/temp_delete_me.md

 - ensure back works right (public to private and back)
 - fix tests
 + email verification flow (just after verifying, are we going to new login with verification success message)
-- create account (move to private - client site)
 - Refactor ifHasAccess Function to be handled by router + initSequence
 - Refactor maintenance mode to be handled by router + initSequence.
 No other sequence needs to branch because of it.
 - invalidate old refreshToken and idToken upon refresh.
 - Ensure idToken lasts longer than how often we are refreshing the idToken (REFRESH_INTERVAL)
 - We need to handle temporary password changes on login screen.
 This happens when cognito forces a password update.
+- disable cognito emails.
+- resend confirmation code.

 ::: SOLO TO DO :::
+- create account (move to private - client site)

 ::: ON HOLD :::
 - In refreshAuthTokenInteractor we are returning the idToken.
 Should this be an accessToken?
 Are all of our requests being authed with an idToken?